PTSD And Relationships: How To Be There For Your Partner

 You need to take care of yourself too

 Taking care of yourself is also very important when you want to be there for your partner.
-You know how tough living with PTSD can be, and you understand that there will be tough times ahead.
+You know how tough living with PTSD and PTSD symptoms can be, and you understand that there will be tough times ahead.
 This is why taking care of yourself matters so much.
 If you are not taking care of and supporting yourself physically and mentally, it’s unreasonable to expect yourself to be able to do those things for someone else.

 It is important to prioritize having a support system for yourself.
 As much as you want to be always there for your partner, there are going to be days when you’ll need someone to lean on.
 Having your family or close friends to talk to about your feelings can be useful.
 Sometimes you may need to process your emotions and speak to someone outside of the situation.
 It isn’t something that you have to face alone.